 platform specific, but I'd like to be 100% sure about this.

-Updated by akr (Akira Tanaka) almost 4 years ago
+Updated by akr (Akira Tanaka) about 4 years ago

 - Status changed from Open to Rejected

 pfamily (and 2nd argument for Addrinfo.new) corresponds to ai_family field of struct addrinfo and will be used for 1st argument of socket().

 afamily (and first 1 or 2 bytes in 1st argument for Addrinfo.new) corresponds to sa_family field of struct sockaddr and will be used for bind() or connect().